TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Hooks/Index.rst

 You are encouraged to create hooks in your extensions if they seem meaningful.
 Typically someone would request a hook somewhere.
-Before you implement it, consider if it is the right place to put it etc. On the one hand we want to have many hooks but not more than needed.
+Before you implement it, consider if it is the right place to put it.
+On the one hand we want to have many hooks but not more than needed.
 Redundant hooks or hooks which are implemented in the wrong context is just confusing.
 So put a little thought into it first, but be